riqam/credit-scoring-classification/README.md

 │   ├───models                       <-- Folder containing the models used in this project │   └───src
 │       └───__pycache__
+│   ├───requirements.txt             <-- Requirement files to run this application
 └───Credit Scoring Classification    <-- Folder containing only classified Notebooks in .ipynb file format
 ```